Best Tablets With Stylus For Note Taking

 • Stylus Included?: Yes

-The Lenovo Tab P12 Pro was released alongside the Precision Pen 3.
+The Lenovo Tab P12 Pro comes with Precision Pen 3.
 Both are meant to complement each other, with the Pen allowing the tablet to take notes.
-Now, I’m a huge fan of the tablet itself.

-But, for note-taking.
+When it comes to note-taking.
 I have some issues.
 First of all, the screen is highly sensitive.
 In essence, palm rejection doesn’t really work all that well here, and you’ll see random squiggles in your sheet more often than not.
-Plus, the stylus just feels cheap to hold and tires you out if you hold it for longer periods of time.
+Plus, the stylus feels cheaper in comparison to other Samsung, Apple, and Microsoft.

 In my opinion, the stylus made more sense when browsing and clicking or taking quick notes rather than for serious note-takers.(Maybe Samsung and Apple has spoiled me) This is because the stylus’s interface itself needs improvement.
 It feels bogged down by the plethora of features that the tablet tries to throw on you and feels glitchy sometimes.

 I found this a bit disappointing simply because the Lenovo Tab P12 Pro is an excellent tablet.
-And, if it wasn’t for the sub-par stylus, I would’ve easily classified it at the top of the list.
+And, if it wasn’t for the sub-par stylus, I would’ve easily ranked it higher.

 Pros